 The topic of love and relationships is so vast.
-I CANT EVEN begin to explain.
-Yet, piece by piece, day by day, experience by experience, relationship by relationship the pieces are coming together like a spider web for me.
+I CAN’T EVEN begin to explain.
+Yet, piece by piece, day by day, experience by experience and relationship by relationship the pieces will be revealed.

 "If you are operating under the assumption that who you are before the surgery, underneath the hair dye, and without the makeup is unacceptable, then you may find yourself driven to find a mate with all of the "perfect" criteria (the "right job," "right look," from the "right family") as a way to compensate for what you consider to be your own inadequacies.
 You may find someone who has all of those external qualities and think, for a while anyway, that you have found love.
 But, sooner or later, these relationships tend to reveal themselves to be somewhat empty and soulless.
 The kind of love that we are looking for rarely comes from this way of seeking.
 There is no heart in it and soul connections are always revealed in the heart.
 That's why love doesn't always look the way you might think it should.
 Just like you, yourself, may not look the way you think you should."